Academic Catalog

 All students applying for assistance from Benedictine College or federal or state sources must submit a Free Application for Federal Student Aid (FAFSA).
 It is important that the student list Benedictine College as a school to receive the information when submitting the FAFSA.
 Our school code is 010256.
 Results from the FAFSA are used by the College Financial Aid Office to determine eligibility for Need-based aid programs, such as the following:

 Kansas Comprehensive Grant: Only Kansas residents attending an in-state college are eligible to receive the Kansas Comprehensive Grant.
-The maximum possible award annually is $3,500 per year, based upon fund availability, as determined annually by the Kansas Board of Regents.
+Award amounts will be determined annually, based upon fund availability and the student's financial need, as established annually by the Kansas Board of Regents.
 Students must meet state-established eligibility criteria, along with the institution’s awarding policies.
 Kansas Comprehensive Grant funds may be used to supplement/replace institutional aid that has been awarded to a student, at the discretion of the Financial Aid Office.
-The FAFSA must be processed prior to April 1 to be eligible for state aid.
 Eligible students may receive the Kansas Comprehensive Grant for a maximum of four (4) years.
 Eligibility is determined annually.

 Kansas residency for the Kansas Comprehensive Grant is defined as having resided in the State of Kansas for a minimum of 12 consecutive months, while not having attended any college during the most recent 12-month period.